 Denise Barnes: October 7 2018

 We met Asst.
-Prof. Hallin again at the Nest, ‘Designing Collective Intelligence – mobilising humans and machines to address social needs’ event and hope to work with the Collective Intelligence Unit in the future.
+Prof. Hallin again at the Nesta, ‘Designing Collective Intelligence – mobilising humans and machines to address social needs’ event and have been invited to work with the Collective Intelligence Unit in the future.

 QIARK - Alleviating Bias